kptdev/kpt/site/reference/pkg/README.md

 -->

 <!--mdtogo:Long-->
-The `pkg` command group contains subcommands for fetching and updating kpt package from git repositories.
-They are focused on providing porcelain on top of workflows which would otherwise require wrapping git to pull clone subdirectories and perform updates by merging resources rather than files.
+The `pkg` command group contains subcommands for fetching and updating `kpt` package from git repositories.
 <!--mdtogo-->